We hope that this example holiday will give you give some inspiration to help you begin to plan your own dream holiday to Africa.

 The very best way to get close up and personal with the animals that spend their days in the water is on one of the guided boat safaris.
 This is also one of the few places in Africa where you can do a canoeing safari.
 With the gentle lap of water against the canoe, you will be introduced to everything that lives along the riverbanks and in the river.
 From rare birdlife to hippo pods and lazy crocodiles, it is truly an adventure to remember.

-Guests can also explore the wonders of the Zambezi on foot as one of the experienced guides takes you through the Park, explaining the different types and uses of plants and the art of tracking animals from their spoor.
+Guests can also explore the wonders of the Zambezi on foot as one of the experienced guides takes you through the Park, explaining the different types and uses of plants and the art of tracking animals.

 Whether a keen angler or complete beginner, catching a tiger fish is one for the bucket list which can also be ticked off during your stay here.
 With a selection of rods, reels and tackle, you will be guided through the cast, play, landing, and of course the trophy shot before releasing the fish back into the water.